Jobinb7/EDA_CarDataset/README.md

 ![Alt Text](https://github.com/Jobinb7/EDA_CarDataset/blob/79dd10cca7499dc9556210f5ba120ff0eca11fd1/most_frequent_value_ratio.png)

  There are 25 columns ,which has atleast 4 different values.Because of the variability in the data ,these columns can be considered for modelling .This is determined  graphically.

  The relationship between all the numerical variables are determined by correlation matrix.The following is the heat map graph shows the postive correlation, negative correlation .
  ![Alt](https://github.com/Jobinb7/EDA_CarDataset/blob/c3426ffdd19e2c0d02fe0f2e8f2562d03f4ec8ae/Correlation_matrix.png)
-None of the 16 numerical variables folows normal distribution as confirmed by shapiro wilk test
+ None of the 16 numerical variables folows normal distribution as confirmed by shapiro wilk test.
+ Management of missing values are not done because my aim was to predict  resale value of the car and those droppped variables are not useful for the same.